-The accompanying schedules of the Fund's proportionate share of the net OPEB and pension liabilities (assets) and contributions to RHBT and PERS are required supplementary information to be presented for 10 years.
+The accompanying schedules of the Fund's proportionate share of the net pension and net OPEB liabilities (assets) and contributions to the RHBT are required supplementary information to be presented for 10 years.
 However, until a full 10 year trend is compiled, information is presented in the schedules for those years for which information is available.